MattMS/math_examples/matrix/transposition/index.coffee.md

 		if more_columns
 			result.push result_row

-Move to the next column.
+Move to the next column index.

 		i += 1

+Display the results.

 	console.log result
 	console.log expected